Silverfern IT's 30+ year heritage

 The stand-out characteristic that sets Silverfern IT apart from the ever-changing flow of small IT suppliers is a commitment to employ qualified, experienced computer engineers, investing in them with ongoing training, and backing them with deep resources.

 “Self-taught IT people know what they have learned on client systems,” says Liong.
-“When there’s something new, they don’t know, they resort to trial and error.
+“When there’s something new that they don’t know, they resort to trial and error.
 They don’t have a knowledge of the underlying theory to fall back on.
 When these businesses try to expand, without quality control and support systems, it all falls apart.

 “We are still here.
 Thirty years and we are the strongest we have ever been.
 We are creating our golden years, not living off the memory of them.”